 American Health Law Association Spotlights Center Faculty

-In this video produced by AHLA as part of its fall 2020 campaign Health Law Disruption: 2030 and Beyond, Center Director Sidney D. Watson and Professors Rob Gatter, Ruqaiijah Yearby, Ana Santos Rutschman and Elizabeth Pendo discuss how SLU’s mission and advocacy-centered approach to learning prepares health lawyers for a more collaborative future.
+In this video produced by AHLA as part of its campaign Health Law Disruption: 2030 and Beyond, Center Director Sidney D. Watson and Professors Rob Gatter, Ruqaiijah Yearby, Ana Santos Rutschman and Elizabeth Pendo discuss how SLU’s mission and advocacy-centered approach to learning prepares health lawyers for a more collaborative future.

 Asha M. Natarajan, J.D., M.P.H., Class of 2012, Assistant United States Attorney, health care fraud , says,